kaitomomotta/hangman/README.md

 # hangman
-a basic hangman in cpp
+a basic hangman in zig